imayank45/Data-Preprocessing/README.md

 # Data-Preprocessing
-It contains the handling of null values in the dataset.
+It contains the handling of null values in the dataset and iterating the dataset items column-wise.